nbuilding/N-lang-docs/docs/features/assert.md

 	print(getUnitTestResults(mod))
 }
 ```
 For more info on these functions please see the [native functions documentation](./native_functions.md).
-N uses assert internally for its type and value based checks.
+N uses assert internally for its type- and value-based checks.
 You are able to see them in the `tests/assertions` folder in the `N-lang` repo.

 ## Notes: